 - Improving the response time of customer queries

-- Building self-service portals with knowledge base and FAQs
+- Building self-service portals with a knowledge base and FAQs

 - Collecting requests from all channels with multichannel features